-Junior college point guard Deverell Biggs (pronounced DEV-er-el) returns to the state of Nebraska after spending the last two years in junior college.
-The 6-foot, 174-pounder earned first-team NJCAA All-America honors at Seward (Kan.)
+Two years ago, Biggs garnered first-team NJCAA All-America honors at Seward (Kan.)
 County Community College last season, averaging 14.6 points, 3.1 assists, 3.3 steals and 3.7 rebounds per game in helping the school to a third-place finish at the national tournament.
-Biggs is a play-making guard who has the ability and leadership skills to make his teammates better.
-His athleticism makes him difficult to defend and gives the Huskers a difference maker at the lead guard spot.

-A native of Omaha, Biggs was the first signing for Coach Tim Miles at Nebraska last April and the first in-state player to sign with the Husker program since the fall of 2001.
+Biggs was the first signing for Coach Tim Miles at Nebraska in April of 2012, and the first in-state player to sign with the Husker program since the fall of 2001.
 He was a standout performer at Omaha Central, leading the Eagles to three Class A (largest class) state titles during his high school career.

 He began his career at West Texas College in 2010-11, averaging 14 points and 3.8 steals per game to earn first-team all-conference recognition for Coach Jason Sautter.
 He had 31 points against Howard College, one of five 20-point games as a freshman, and seven games with at least five steals.